A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Insurance and bonding add another layer of security for clients who allow walkers into their homes.
 These protections cover accidents, property damage, or theft, which is why many professional walkers and pet care businesses include them as part of their service.
 Independent walkers who invest in insurance often price themselves on the higher end because their operating costs are higher.

+Solo and group walks are priced differently because the attention, pacing, and logistics aren’t the same.
 Solo sessions cost more since the walker focuses on one dog’s needs, which pushes the cost of dog walking per hour toward the higher end of the range.
 Group walks are cheaper per dog because the walker divides their time across several clients.

 Solo walks work best for dogs that are anxious, reactive, elderly, or need medication or training support.
-Rates in Australia usually land around $35 to $50 for a 30-minute private walk and can reach $50 to $70 for an hour with an experienced dog walker.
+Rates in Australia usually range from $35 to $50 for a 30-minute private walk and can reach $50 to $70 for an hour with an experienced dog walker.
 Reactive or special-needs dogs may require a trained handler, with some services charging $60 to $90 for a 45-minute to 1-hour session.

 Group walks typically involve small groups of two to four dogs and are common in dense suburbs where walkers can build efficient routes.
 These walks often cost $25 to $35 per dog for a 30-minute session, with some weekly five-walk bundles dropping the price to around $29 per walk.
 They’re ideal for social dogs and budget-conscious owners, but they offer less personal attention and can be more stimulating or distracting.